SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Click here for more of my favorite places to enjoy clam chowder in SF.

 If you are near Ghirardelli, make sure to stop by one of their shops to sample their amazing chocolates.
-Usually during the day, someone will greet you with a sample square.
-You can then either buy more or continue to stroll around the square.
+Usually, during the day, someone will greet you with a sample square.
+You can then either buy more or continue to stroll around Ghirardelli Square.

 The Buena Vista Cafe is the first location in the US to serve up Irish Coffee.
 In the decades since they started serving it, they have now become famous for this tasty treat.

-If you plan to only have one of their famous Irish Coffees, then step up to the bar to order.
+If you plan only to have one of their famous Irish Coffees, then step up to the bar to order there.

 Another one of the fun things to do in Fisherman's Wharf San Francisco is just to sit back, relax, and enjoy the views.
-From this district, you get some great views of Alcatraz Island and Angel Island.
+This district gives you some great views of Alcatraz Island and Angel Island.

 You can also see the Golden Gate Bridge and many other waterfront attractions.